jhauberg/comply/README.md

 ![](assets/example_terminal.png "An example of reported violations using the Human reporting mode in a terminal")

-Following these rules will help improve the general state of your project, making it easier for both yourself and newcomers to contribute and maintain.
+Following these rules will help improve the general state of your project, making it easier for both yourself as well as newcomers to contribute and maintain in the future.

+**Disclaimer**

+Note that the proposed style guidelines are fully based on my personal convictions of what is "the correct style".
+I've applied these guidelines to many smaller/medium-sized projects, but nothing of significant size.

-You might not like (or even agree with) some of these rules, but each has thought and reasoning behind it.
+You might not like (or even agree with) some of the rules, but each has thought and reasoning behind it.

 You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).